Circular North

 Background

 Circular North (formerly known as the Northern Tasmanian Waste Management Group), is a regional initiative established in 2007.
 Formerly hosted by the City of Launceston, Circular North is now hosted by NRM North.
-Partners include the region’s eight local councils of Break O'Day, Dorset, Flinders Island, George Town, Launceston, Meander Valley, Northern Midlands and West Tamar, as well as Rethink Waste Tasmania, which is an initiative of the Cradle Coast Waste Management Group, Circular North and Southern Tasmanian Regional Waste Authority in partnership with the Tasmanian Government.
+Partners include the region’s eight local councils of Break O'Day, Dorset, Flinders Island, George Town, Launceston, Meander Valley, Northern Midlands and West Tamar.
+Circular North also supports Rethink Waste Tasmania, in partnership with the Cradle Coast Waste Management Group, TasWaste South, and the Tasmanian Government.

 Guided by the waste hierarchy, an internationally accepted guide for prioritising waste management practices, Circular North applies principles of ecologically sustainable development to inform their strategy and achieve significant improvements in resource recovery.